Calgary Stampeders all-time records and statistics

 The following is a select list of Calgary Stampeders all-time records and statistics current to the 2025 CFL season.
+Single game records that occur during the 2026 CFL season are also included.
 Each category lists the top five players, where known, except for when the fifth place player is tied in which case all players with the same number are listed.